Dans-labs/dariah/docs/Concepts/Model.md

     ??? details "National coordinators"
-        DARIAH users that coordinate the DARIAH outputs for an enntire member country.
+        DARIAH users that coordinate the DARIAH outputs for an entire member country.

         They can (de)select contributions and see their cost fields but only for contributions in the countries they coordinate.